Dental Laboratory Technician Schools

 Accreditation of Dental Laboratory Technology Programs

 Choosing a dental lab tech program means evaluating several different factors, including accreditation.
 Ideally, students should look for programs accredited by the American Dental Association’s Commission on Dental Accreditation (CODA).
-Graduation from an approved school is needed to seek Registered Graduate (RG) status or Certified Dental Technician (CDT) status through the National Board for Certification (NBC) in Dental Laboratory Technology.
+Graduation from an approved school is needed to seek Registered Graduate (RG) status through the National Board for Certification (NBC) in Dental Laboratory Technology.
+However, Certified Dental Technician (CDT) candidates do not necessarily need to graduate from an approved program—they can apply with at least five years of experience (or a combination of school and experience).
+The National Board for Certification in Dental Laboratory Technology has a list of approved schools.

 In addition to programmatic accreditation, applicants can look for a school’s overall accreditation status.
 Regionally-based accrediting bodies such as the Higher Learning Commission (HLC) evaluate a school’s overall facilities, faculty, and programs and provide accreditation based on that assessment.